-Christianity teaches that there is only one God in all existence and that God made the universe, the Earth, and created Adam and Eve.
+Christianity teaches that there is only one God in all existence, that God made the universe, the Earth, and created Adam and Eve.
 God created man in His image.
 This does not mean that God has a body of flesh and bones.
 Image means the likeness of God's character, rationality, etc. Because we are made in the image of God, every person is worthy of respect and honor.
 Furthermore, this means that we did not evolve through random processes from a single-celled organism into rational, emotional beings.

 As a result of their sin, their children and all of us inherited a sinful nature.
 In other words, our offspring are not perfect in nature.
 Think about it.
 We don't have to teach children to be selfish or how to lie.
 They know how to do these things naturally.
 This shows that we are born in a fallen state.

-Christianity teaches that God is a Trinity (Father, Son, and Holy Spirit, not three Gods), Jesus Christ is the second person of the Trinity, Jesus died on the cross and rose from the dead physically and that all people are under the righteous judgment of God because all people have sinned against God.
+Christianity teaches that God is a Trinity (Father, Son, and Holy Spirit, not three Gods), that Jesus Christ is the second person of the Trinity, that Jesus died on the cross and rose from the dead physically, and that all people are under the righteous judgment of God because all people have sinned against God.
 It teaches that Jesus is the only way to be saved from the coming judgment of God and that salvation is received by faith in the work of Christ on the cross and not by anything that we can do to please God.

 Where all other religions in the world teach that we must do some sort of good in cooperation with God in order to achieve the right to be in God's presence, Christianity is the only religion that teaches salvation by grace.
 This means that we are not made right before God by our efforts, sincerity, or works.
 Instead, we are made right before God by faith in what Christ did on the cross.